DiantArts/CodingStyle/README.md

 Not classed yet : C++20
 ----------------------

-Use `std::string_view` as much as possible.
+Use `std::string_view` and `std::span` as much as possible.

 Use 3-way comparison as much as possible

 Not classed yet : Others
 ----------------------

+Always use override when overriding.
+Moreover, always redeclare pure virtual methods of parent classes.

 Use friend only when it improves readability or simplifies the code.

-Ue noexcept only on usefull cases.
+Ue noexcept only on useful cases.

-Prefer C++style cast over any other cast formats
+Prefer C++ style cast over any other cast formats.
+Always prefer static_cast.
+When using dynamic_cast, just think again.
+Avoid const_cast and reinterpret_cast.

-Prefer prefix form of ncrement and decrement operators.
+Prefer prefix form of increment and decrement operators.

 Use constexpr as much as possible, and use const if constexpr isn't possible.
 Do not place const when it doesn't change anything.
 For example:
 ```cpp